jackyaz/ntpMerlin/README.md

 *   RT-AC3100

 ### Firmware versions
-You must be running firmware on the 384.XX branch [Asuswrt-Merlin](https://asuswrt.lostrealm.ca/)
+You must be running firmware no earlier than 384.11 [Asuswrt-Merlin](https://asuswrt.lostrealm.ca/)

 ## Installation
 Using your preferred SSH client/terminal, copy and paste the following command, then press Enter: